Multimodal Pretraining Unmasked: A Meta-Analysis and a Unified Framework of Vision-and-Language BERTs: Results

 \subsection{Single- or Dual-stream Architectures}

-One of the key design choices that distinguishes \vl \berts is the number of ``streams'' used by the encoder to process visual and linguistic inputs. \citet{lu2019vilbert} showed how their single-stream baseline than their dual-stream \vilbert architecture, while \citet{chen2020uniter} claimed single-stream \uniter outperformed \vilbert.
-Our controlled study across several tasks and different pretraining initializations allows us to provide an answer grounded with statistical tests.
-To do so, we split the models in dual- and single-stream architectures\footnote{We only consider \vilbert for dual-stream encoders due to \lxmert's sub-optimal performance in our setup.} and run a \emph{one-way ANOVA}.
-We only found statistical difference at $0.001$ between these two groups for the Flickr30K text retrieval task.
+One of the key design choices that distinguishes \vl \berts is the number of ``streams'' used by the encoder to process visual and linguistic inputs. \citet{lu2019vilbert} showed how their single-stream baseline performed worse than their dual-stream \vilbert architecture, while \citet{chen2020uniter} claimed single-stream \uniter outperformed \vilbert.
+Our controlled study across several tasks and different pretraining initialisations allows us to provide an answer grounded with statistical tests.
+To do so, we split the models in dual- and single-stream architectures\footnote{We only consider \vilbert for dual-stream encoders due to \lxmert's sub-optimal performance in our setup.} and run a \emph{one-way ANOVA} (\cref{tab:stream_anova}).
+After Bonferroni correction, we only find statistical difference at $p<0.005$~\cite{benjamin2018redefine} between these two groups for the Flickr30K text retrieval task.

-On the other hand, running the same test across individual models returned statistical significance in each task.
-To further discern models differences, we conduct a post-hoc test.
-In particular, we rely on an \emph{exact test} at significance level $0.001$. \cref{fig:perm} highlights the significant differences between any two models across our downstream tasks after Bonferroni correction.
-For instance, we see that \vilbert is significantly better than any other model in text retrieval on Flickr30k, while \uniter performs better on RefCOCO+.
+On the other hand, running the same test among the various \vl \berts, without grouping them as single- or dual-stream architectures, returns statistical significance in each task (\cref{tab:stream_anova}).
+This table tells us that the null hypothesis, the models have the same average performance, does not hold.
+However, it does not allow us to discern where statistical differences lie.
+To do so, we conduct a post-hoc \emph{exact test} at significance level $p<0.005$. \cref{fig:perm} shows the corresponding pair-wise p-values and highlights significant differences between any two models after Bonferroni correction.
+For instance, \vilbert is significantly different compared to all other models in text retrieval on Flickr30k, while \uniter is significantly different on RefCOCO+.